aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/custodian_double_relax_si_diamond/custodian_double_relax_diamond_si.rst

    >>> contcar_relax2
    <VaspContcarData: uuid: f557cec6-2552-4008-8011-422019d421c8 (pk: 1668)>

-Since the plugin tightly integrates AiiDA with the Pymatgen framework we can easily get to the lattice constants of both output structures (and actually many more quantities) using the :meth:`~aiida_cusp.data.VaspContcarData.get_structure` method implemented by the :class:`~aiida_cusp.data.VaspContcarData` class:
+Since the plugin tightly integrates AiiDA with the Pymatgen framework we can easily get to the lattice constants of both output structures (and actually many more quantities) using the :meth:`~aiida_cusp.data.VaspPoscarData.get_structure` method inherited by the :class:`~aiida_cusp.data.VaspContcarData` class:

 .. code-block:: python